MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 **Scenario 2:** Unlicensed employees **are** included in organizational data

-In this case, the filter can recognize European colleagues from the organizational data and therefore it _does_ know to include meetings in which they participated in the "Meetings with Europe" metric.
+In this scenario, the filter can recognize European colleagues from the organizational data and therefore it _does_ know to include meetings in which they participated in the "Meetings with Europe" metric.
 This gives a more accurate result for the two custom metrics:

 | PersonId | Date | Meetings | Meetings with Europe | Meetings without Europe |
 | ---- | ---- | ---- | ---- | ---- |